gruntwork-io/docs/docs/reference/modules/terraform-aws-messaging/msk/msk.md

   # Name of the Cloudwatch Log Group to deliver logs to.
   cloudwatch_log_group = null

+  # The number of brokers to have in the cluster.
+This field is required for
+  # non-serverless cluster type.
+  cluster_size = null

   # Custom tags to apply to the Kafka broker nodes and all related resources.
   custom_tags = {}